TritonDataCenter/rfd/rfd/0034/README.md

 Affinity hints are only applied at provisioning time.
 For docker containers, these hints are persisted as a triton label in the instance metadata.
-For other instance types, the hints are not persisted.
+For other instance types, the hints are not persisted yet (TRITON-779 will address this - to store the affinity values).
 As such, DAPI will not be able to honor the original affinity constraints.
 We should allow the user/operator to input an optional affinity hint when they initiate/schedule migrations.

 ## Traits and reserved CNs